Scripting with SwiftUI (III) - Forms

 }

-1. The Encodable protocol requires the function encode(to:) function.
+function.
 As mentioned, the compiler will implement it for us when possible.
 Here, we declare that we implement it.
-The function can throw an error because encoding a property can fail, as denoted by all thetry statement below.
+The function can throw an error because encoding a property can fail, as denoted by all thetry

 So now, with all this work, the compiler should be happy, right?